johnfairh/RubyGateway/SourceDocs/User Guide.md

 Note that when you call the Ruby API and Ruby raises an exception, the process immediately crashes unless you are running inside `rb_protect()` or equivalent.

+## Swift Concurrency

+Sendable annotations and checking are mostly complete.
+The parts remaining are
+* `RbBlockCallback` - Swift doesn't understand @Sendable typealiases.
+* `RbMethodCallback` and related - Swift doesn't understand Sendable method references.

+Despite the lack of `Sendable` requirement on these closure types they should be treated as such if you are using Ruby across multiple threads.

 ### Garbage collection

 The main risk using the `libruby` API is that GC happens too early on objects